Happyr/LinkedIn-API-client/Readme.md

 ### The api options

 The third parameter of `LinkedIn::api` is an array with options.
-They will eventually be past to a Request client but before that we do some modifications.
 Below is a table of array keys that you may use.

 | Option name | Description
 | ----------- | -----------